 You don’t have to figure everything out on your own.
 Attending industry trainings, webinars, and workshops is a great way to learn from experts and stay current on billing best practices.
 Your state’s home care association is a great place to start looking for these opportunities.
 These events are an investment in your agency’s financial health.
 A proactive approach to learning and adapting to change is what helps successful agencies get their maximum reimbursement and continue to grow.
 Make sure your billing staff has access to these trainings, too, so everyone is on the same page.

-How to Get Cash Flow While Waiting on Medicaid
+How to Maintain Cash Flow While Waiting on Medicaid

 Waiting weeks or even months for Medicaid payments can put a huge strain on your agency.
 You have caregivers to pay, supplies to buy, and bills to cover.
 When your cash flow is unpredictable, it’s stressful and can stop your business from growing.
 The good news is you don’t have to put everything on hold while you wait.